FROL256/diffrender_tutorials/README.md

 This is differentiable raster sandbox for get familiar with the basics of differentiable rendering

 # Build
+1) don't forget to clone submodules
-Use Cmake in a standart way
+2) Use Cmake in a standart way

 # Make animation